Bangkok·Temples

 The best spots for costume photography inside the temple:

-1. At the base of the central prang — the porcelain surface as the backdrop
+1. At the base of the central prang — the porcelain surface as backdrop

 2. On the first terrace steps with the river behind you